tech-srl/code2vec/README.md

 Contributions are welcome.
 This repo actually contains two model implementations.
 The 1st uses pure TensorFlow and the 2nd uses TensorFlow's Keras.

-The [master](/tech-srl/code2vec/tree/master) branch contains further work that may be not fully compatible with the paper version.
-For the original paper version visit the [paper-version](/tech-srl/code2vec/tree/paper-version) branch.

 <center style="padding: 40px"><img width="70%" src="https://github.com/tech-srl/code2vec/raw/master/images/network.png" /></center>

 Table of Contents